 One of the challenging aspects of starting a hobby as a beekeeper is you are required to make a number of important decisions when you know very little and have almost no, if any, beekeeping experience!
-One of those decisions is what time of hive you will keep.
-While there are several types of hives, the two most common in North America are the top bar hive and the langstroth.
-I started on top bars, but moved to langstroth in my second year of beekeeping.
+One of those decisions is what type of hive you will keep.
+While there are several types of hives, the two most common in North America are the top bar hive and the Langstroth.
+I started on top bars, but moved to Langstroth in my second year of beekeeping.
 Langstroth hives are used by commercial beekeepers and most hobbyists, though top bars are becoming more popular.
 Beekeepers, both hobbyist and professional, tend to be very opinionated and strong willed about the ‘right’ way to keep bees, and like most things, I find that most folks tend to keep whatever type of hive they are first introduced to.
-Speaking (very) generally and probably unfairly stereotypically, folks that keep top bars think that the langstroth beekeepers clearly all treat with toxic chemicals and are single handedly responsibly for the decline of the honey bee population, while folks that keep langstroths think top bar beekeepers are hippies that don’t shave their legs and are overly idealistic.
+Speaking (very) generally and probably unfairly stereotypically, folks that keep top bars think that the Langstroth beekeepers clearly all treat with toxic chemicals and are single handedly responsibly for the decline of the honey bee population, while folks that keep Langstroths think top bar beekeepers are hippies that don’t shave their legs and are overly idealistic.

 All of that is nonsense, and either type of hive has proven to work just fine, but it’s important you find one that works best for you!
 I’ve broken down some of the considerations below, and I hope it will help you make this decision.
 Some of the terms I use below may be new to you, but don’t fret.
 For now, just understanding how these considerations apply to your situation and determining your priorities in a hive is most important!